neoforged/.github/primers/1.22/index.md

         - `linearLerp` - Linearly interpolates the color by converting into the linear color space.
         - `white`, `black` - Colors with the provided alpha.
         - `alphaBlend` - Blends two colors along with their alpha value.
+        - `vector4fFromARGB32` - Converts an ARGB value to four floats.
     - `Ease` - A utility full of easing functions.
     - `ExtraCodecs`
         - `NON_NEGATIVE_LONG`, `POSITIVE_LONG` - Longs with the listed constraints.